jingxu002/CSMNC2SAC/README.md

 ua0001.dat --  a CSMNC file as an example tmpOut.dat --  an ascii SAC file, to read in SAC, use the command 'r alpha tmpOut.dat'
+## Acknowledgements
+Data for this study are provided by China Strong Motion Network Centre at Institute of Engineering Mechanics, China Earthquake Administration